Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

 SPECIAL NOTE: On all Honda engines with Hi-rise fuel caps (where cap is approximately 1” tall, chrome steel), Honda recommeds filling fuel tanks NO MORE THAN ¾ FULL.
 Filling over ¾ full may cause the cap venting element to “seal” itself, resulting in “vacuum-locking” the tank after the engine has run 20-30 minutes.

 Modern small 4-cycle gasoline engines do not technically require higher than a 87 octane fuel, but based on experience, I would typically recommend a higher octane; at least 89, for a bit better high-temperature protection for the engine.
 The more important thing to look for in fuel these days is a lower “additive” content…but that is virtually impossible to find.
-Between alcohols, cutting agents, and 4 different types of ether that are typically added to gasoline these days, you are almost bound to have fuel system problems eventually if you don’t take the necessary precautions.
+Between ethanol (a form of alcohol), cutting agents, solvents, and 4 different types of ether that are typically added to gasoline these days, you are almost bound to have fuel system problems eventually if you don’t take the necessary precautions.

 The biggest problem with all these additives is that they either : A. Attract water (alcohols); or B. evaporate quickly (other additives I mentioned), taking the “lighter-end” agents of the gasoline with them and resulting in a varnishy, stale, unburnable fuel in a relatively short time.
 I recently read a chemical analysis of modern gasoline that stated that unleaded regular unleaded is now around 50% chemically “Gasoline” by volume.
-So the other 50% are made up of the stuff I mentioned above…a substance called Toluene is actually about 25% of the volume.
-(We still call what we buy at the pump “Gasoline”, but it has become a generic term, kind of like “Kleenex” to describe facial tissue.)
+So the other 50% are made up of the stuff I mentioned above…a substance called Toluene is actually about 25% of the volume (toluene is used in carburetor cleaner & paint thinner).
+The oil companies can apparently still legally call the stuff “Gasoline”, because actual gasoline is technically the greatest percentage of this chemical medley.

 My recommendations for gasoline storage & engine prep for storage: